LainLayer/visual-novel-engine/README.md

 ## Done

+- [X] Implement saying text as characters, i.e `bob "Hello!"`.
+- [X] Refactor `vm::Instruction` to store only 1 piece of information, instead of 2.
+They are never needed at the same time.
 - [X] Refactor big imgui chunk of code into its own module and put it behind a keybind
 - [X] Playing music
 - [X] Logging module.